-July 31, 2018 – We are hearing concerns that Bank of America and other financial institutions have taken steps to close bank accounts belonging to non-citizens, as well as requesting information about customers resulting in the closure of accounts belonging to immigrants.
+July 31, 2018 SAN FRANCISCO – We are hearing concerns that Bank of America and other financial institutions have taken steps to close bank accounts belonging to non-citizens, as well as requesting information about customers resulting in the closure of accounts belonging to immigrants.

 Our Here to Stay campaign has focused on building financial security and economic opportunity for immigrant families.
 Part of this crucial work involves working with banks to make sure that they are providing the products and services that immigrants need to attain financial security.

 This includes providing affordable checking and savings accounts to customers that don’t have social security numbers but have Individual Taxpayer Identification Numbers (ITINs), matricula cards, or other forms of identification.